pezz/fs-uae-demo-viewports/README.md

 # fs-uae-demo-viewports
-Viewport settings for various Amiga demos for use in FS-UAE
+Viewport settings for various Amiga demos for use in FS-UAE.

+Contributions / fixes / ideas welcome.